Sirimal Wijesinghe: Paaraadeesaya magazine

 1990s popular sociocultural magazine Paradisaya (Paradise) was a brainchild of Sirimal Wijesinghe.
 Founded on 25 November 1998, Paradisaya became a huge success.
 Its controversial style and content caused controversy in the country.
 The magazine reflected Sirimal's steadfastness towards alternate youth politics – human rights, minority rights and sexual autonomy was explicit in his social mediation in Sri Lanka's cultural politics after the 1980s.

 A popular post-modernist theoretician in Sri Lanka and the leader of the Sri Lanka Vanguard Party, Deepthi Kumara Gunaratne has said Wijesinghe who is first Politics teacher of me broke many existing social and cultural shackles when he edited Paradeesaya.
 Gunaratne has added: "Sirimal bravely discussed the subject of sexuality which had been vehemently suppressed in the mainstream media that time.
 Understandably, the following generation followed in his footsteps and brought sexual themes openly to the media.
 Sirimal can be considered one of the most pioneers in our journalism."

-The page layout style he followed in publishing Paradeesaya later became a yardstick for various tabloids.

-Despite huge popularity, the publication of Paradeesaya was stopped in 2000 by a court order.

-Author

-In 1993, Wijesinghe wrote Sooriyakande abirahas malaminee (the mysterious dead bodies in Sooriyakanda Mountain), an investigative book on the gory killing of 32 innocent schoolchildren in Sooriyakanda during the 1987–1989 second JVP insurrection.

-The book revealed some of the names of the alleged killers and, as a result, he received death threats.
-He was later offered political asylum in Switzerland but he denied leaving Sri Lanka.
-The opposition political parties used contents of Wijesinghe's book in a successful political campaign during the period of 1993–1994.

-In 1994, Wijesinghe received the award for the best short-story writer at the annual Independent Literary Festival (Vibhavi Academy of Fine Arts, Sri Lanka).

-The illustrated book which he wrote in 1995 titled Practical Sexual Education which is not often found in the bookstalls due to various government restraints, is still manages to have a good selling.

-The third book he wrote advocating Buddhist Tantra's as a method of healing psychological problems is now being translated into English under the name Secret of Samsar.

-His latest book, titled Ecstasy Secrets; Subcultural Sex Practices to Try Before you Die has been published internationally by the Amazon Publishers in America.

-2018 He was publish the Short Story book titled 'Obaama Mahathage Sthree Prashnaya'.